-- Threadfast Apparel Unisex Ultimate T-shirt (100A) – This up-and-coming company has made a splash in the blank apparel world with their innovative, fashion-forward products, and yes– super soft T-shirt material.
-Check out their “Blizzard” CVC which features a unique sideways speckled heather pattern.
+- Threadfast Apparel Unisex Ultimate T-shirt (100A) – This up-and-coming company has made a splash in the blank apparel world with their innovative, fashion-forward products and super soft T-shirt material.
+Check out their “Blizzard” CVC, which features a unique sideways speckled heather pattern.

 Does “heathered” fabric make a T-shirt softer?

 Heathered is a blended fabric you know from your old gym T-shirts, sweatpants and hoodies.
 Originally, it was the cost-cutting combination of cotton and polyester.
 The trademark gray speckled or motled look was simply because the yarn or fabric was never dyed.
 The lack of dye along with the addition of synthetic material resulted in a T-shirt that was lighter weight, dried faster, and kept its shape better– ideal for athletics.
 But the material was so soft and comfortable that it soon became a desired fabric for everyday T-shirts.
 Today heathered material is more popular than ever, with variations like marble, blizzard, and even solid colors.

 This list would not be complete without the T-shirt fabric that started it all and one that many people still consider to be the softest material for tees.
 Fresh cotton has a certain feeling when you put it on.
 You can’t go wrong with the classic 100% cotton T-shirt when you need to make everyone happy.

 Characteristics of cotton T-shirts